All Short-Term Rentals MUST be registered with the City of South Haven.

 Since these are generally after business hours, your best option is to call the non-emergency police number at (269) 637-5151.
 The Police and Fire Departments report all incidents to the Building Services Department.

-The house is being rented, but a Certificate is not in the window.
+The house is being rented, but a Certificate or appropriate notice is not in the window.
 The City needs proof that the house is being rented and that the guests are not family members.
 With this proof, the Building Services Department will contact the Local Agent and Property Owner to remind them to place the Certificate in the window.

 The Certificate is in a second-floor window.
 Please take a picture from public property and email it to the Zoning Administrator.

 *There is a piece of paper in the window, but it isn't the Certificate.
 The Short-Term Rental Ordinance currently states a notice (not the Certificate) shall be posted in a prominent first-floor window of any dwelling unit used for short-term rentals stating (in at least 16-point type) the name of the local agent, a 24-hour telephone number with which the agent can be reached, and the maximum occupancy of the dwelling unit as permitted by the ordinance.
 Therefore, the Certificate is not legally required at this time.